AdobeDocs/experience-platform.en/help/data-science-workspace/pre-built-recipes/retail-sales.md

 You can get started by following this [tutorial](../jupyterlab/create-a-recipe.md).

-This tutorial will go over creating the Retail Sales recipe in a Jupyter notebook and using the notebook to recipe workflow to create the recipe in Adobe Experience Platform.
+This tutorial will go over creating the Retail Sales recipe in a Jupyter Notebook and using the notebook to recipe workflow to create the recipe in Adobe Experience Platform.

 ## Data schema